giulianoformisano/gf.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD candidate in Social Data Science at the University of Oxford.

-My research focuses on socila media polarisation.
-I study political discourse on Twitter, using a wide range of computational methods, including machine learning, natural language processing, network analysis, and time-series.

 # Interests to show in About widget
 interests:
 - Computational Social Science